Shane32/AppTemplate/README.md

 For production deployments, the template is designed for **Azure SQL Database** with passwordless authentication using managed identities.
 This eliminates the need to store database passwords in configuration - your Azure credentials are used in development, and the web app's managed identity is used in production.

-For production database configuration, see the [CI/CD Configuration](#-cicd-configuration) section below, which provides a complete setup guide including database, authentication, and deployment configuration.
+For production database configuration, see the [Azure Database Setup](docs/azure-database-setup.md) guide, or the [CI/CD Configuration](#-cicd-configuration) section below for a complete setup guide including database, authentication, and deployment configuration.

 Alternatively, the template is compatible with any Entity Framework Core-supported database provider.
 To use a different provider, install the appropriate NuGet package, update the connection string, update the EF setup in Startup.cs, and recreate the migrations.
+Note that if your connection string contains a password, consider storing it in Azure Key Vault, which will be automatically picked up by both development and production environments.

 ## 🔐 Azure App Registration (Required for Production)